ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 example, if one of the Attester entities have been compromised.

-An attacker who is able to tamper with epoch IDs can potentially lock all the participants in a certain epoch of choice for ever, effectively freezing time.
+An attacker who is able to tamper with epoch IDs can potentially lock all the participants in a certain epoch of choice forever, effectively freezing time.
 This is problematic since it destroys the ability to ascertain freshness of Evidence and Attestation Results.